Article I. Membership

-With the exception of the cases where it is indicated in these Bylaws, majority vote shall rule at all meetings.
+With the exception of the cases where it is indicated in these Bylaws, a majority vote shall rule at all meetings.

 2. If there is a quorum and the meeting can proceed, as the first item of business, General Assembly shall elect, by show of hands, a three-person “Assembly Committee” that consists of a Chairperson, a Secretary, and a Member.

-Assembly Committee’s duty is to impartially conduct the regular or special General Assembly meeting and also to function as the Election Committee at the time of elections.
+Assembly Committee’s duty is to impartially conduct the regular or special General Assembly meetings and also to function as the Election Committee at the time of elections.
 Assembly Committee’s term and duty shall end with the meeting it is elected for and shall not extend into the next meeting.

-An exception to this may occur in the eventuality that the Assembly Committee has to assume the responsibility to temporarily manage ATA affairs under the special circumstances defined in Item-8 below.
+An exception to this may occur in the eventuality that the Assembly Committee has to assume the responsibility to temporarily manage ATA affairs under the special circumstances defined in Item 8 below.